msantosrodrigues/msantosrodrigues/README.md

-My name is Matheus and I'm a natural-born communicator.
+My name is Matheus and I'm very skilled at explaining, persuading, and conversing.

+*But what it does have with being a data analyst/scientist?*

-I'm very skilled at explaining, persuading, and conversing.
-But to be truly convincing, I needed to back up what I was saying.
+To be truly convincing, I needed to back up what I was saying.
 That's where data comes in.

-Data explains, substantiates, and convinces my decisions and (should) those of many businesses.
-That's why it's useful.
-To do this, I use my skills in analysis, **Python, SQL, and data visualization (Tableau, Looker and PowerBI)** to build scenarios, overviews, and provide insights to my colleagues so that we can make the best business decisions possible.
+**I use my skills in analysis, Python, SQL, and data visualization (Tableau, Looker and PowerBI)** to build scenarios, overviews, and convince my colleagues and peers of what's the best way to face and tackle a challenge.

-I have already executed deals with these skills in tech, retail, and marketing companies, covering areas as diverse as products, sales, and business.
+I have already executed those stunts in tech, retail, and marketing companies, covering areas as diverse as products, sales, and business.

 Here you will see a sample of how I think and turn this data into good decisions and, above all, profits for businesses.